Frambozenjam/ToolTestProject/README.txt

+This project requires:
+	Houdini version 19.5.640
+	Unreal Engine version 5.1.1
+	Houdini Engine plugin for Unreal

+The Houdini and Unreal version you have to install yourself.

-The Houdini Engine plugin is required for this project.
-If you don't have it installed already here are instruction on how to install it.
+The Houdini Engine plugin is included in this project, below are the instructions on how to install it.